 Remove or move registration until after the purchase is complete

-Apple Pay makes it easy for new customers to seamlessly create new accounts after making their first purchase.
+Apple Pay enables customers to seamlessly create new accounts after making their first purchase.
 By postponing the option to create an account until after the transaction, customers are more likely to complete their purchase.

 - For Apple Pay–ready customers, remove any mandatory sign-up from the beginning of the payment process.

-- Do not request any customer information that Apple Pay provides during the payment request (e.g., customer name or address information)
+- Don’t request any customer information that Apple Pay provides during the payment request (e.g., customer name or address information).

 - Only request the information you need as part of the transaction request.
-For example, don’t request a shipping address if you are not shipping anything (e.g., services, digital goods)
+For example, don’t request a shipping address if you’re not shipping anything (e.g., services, digital goods).

-- Request any additional information needed to create an account (e.g., password) on the payment confirmation page, after the payment has been completed
+- Request any additional information needed to create an account (e.g., password) on the payment confirmation page, after the payment is complete.

 Default to Apple Pay